 The focus on strategies is the most repetitive and potentially does harm to students' ability to develop deep reading comprehension.
-Proficient readers use strategies like rereading or asking and answering questions of the text when confused, but this type of instruction, taught in isolation, too often dominates in Wonders.
-Stronger readers will instinctively read for all aspects of understanding, but students who struggle with making meaning will focus only on the single comprehension strategy they've been told to and ignore all other aspects of the text, thus getting in the habit of not expecting to fully comprehend.
+Proficient readers use strategies like rereading or asking and answering questions of the text naturally when confused.
+But this type of instruction, where one strategy is taught in isolation and then emphasized to the exclusion of the rest of the reading behaviors to activate, too often dominates in Wonders.
+Stronger listener-readers will instinctively read for all aspects of understanding (essentially, they will politely ignore your direction), but students who struggle with making meaning will focus gratefully only on the single comprehension strategy they've been told to and ignore all other aspects of the text.
+Thus we are accidentally getting weak listener-readers into the habit of not expecting to fully comprehend.

-Focusing too heavily on skills and strategies takes time away from thinking and talking about the text itself.
-Understanding what's been read is the goal, not mastery of standalone strategies!
+In sum, focusing too heavily on skills and strategies takes time away from thinking and talking about the text itself.
+Understanding what's been heard is the goal, not mastery of standalone strategies!